tsahara/r7rs/content/expr.md

 expression in \hyper{body} are returned.
-Despite the left-to-right evaluation and assignment order, each binding of a \hyper{variable} has the entire ``letrec*`` expression as its region\index{region}, making it possible to define mutually recursive procedures.
+Despite the left-to-right evaluation and assignment order, each binding of a \hyper{variable} has the entire ``letrec*`` expression as its region, making it possible to define mutually recursive procedures.

 If it is not possible to evaluate each \hyper{init} without assigning or